 Courtyard House and Church by Kister Architects

-The Courtyard House encompasses both a new build and a conversion to the modest St Saviour’s Church in inner-city Collingwood.
-With its dense composite of residential conversions and developments within mixed-use industria, this context provided an architectural opportunity to rethink the family home while incorporating a former place of worship.
+The Courtyard House masterfully combines a new build with a conversion of the charming St Saviour’s Church in the heart of Collingwood, an inner-city area rich with residential conversions and mixed-use industrial developments.
+This unique context offered a chance to reimagine the family home while incorporating a former place of worship.

-The owner-architect’s brief was to create a private sanctuary for a family of five within this urban hub.
-Implicit in this was the versatile utilisation of the church space.
+The owner-architect aimed to create a private haven for a family of five within this bustling urban hub, making the most of the versatile church space available.

-High perimeter walls create an immediate sense of enclosure and proportionate scale to the church and nearby buildings.
-Where a curved plane of concrete in this facade peels away along the street front, a concealed entry opens into a vast outdoor courtyard, dominated by a 17-metre lap pool and concrete canopy above.
+High perimeter walls establish an immediate sense of enclosure and proportionate scale to the church and nearby buildings.
+A curved concrete facade peels away along the street front, revealing a hidden entry that opens into an expansive outdoor courtyard, complete with a 17-meter (55.8 feet) lap pool and a concrete canopy overhead.

-The church rises to the right, while at ground level it is sensitively connected to the new construct via a glass link.
-This is a pivotal point; more than a physical connection, it is a symbolic link between old and new, a subtle transition into the former place of worship.
+The church rises to the right, gracefully connected to the new construction via a glass link at ground level.
+This connection is more than physical; it symbolizes the harmony between old and new, serving as a subtle transition into the former place of worship.

-Orientated to this courtyard, the home’s living areas on both levels are flooded with northern light, which generates a play of light and shade within and blurs the boundaries between inside and out.
-The upper level is set back and overlooks the courtyard and a roof garden.
-The clarity of detail and pared back finishes throughout create a clean Modernist aesthetic that elicits a sense of calm, in contrast to the bustle of the urban surrounds.
+Living areas on both levels face the courtyard, allowing them to bask in an abundance of northern light.
+This natural illumination creates a play of light and shadow within the spaces, blurring the boundaries between inside and out.
+The upper level is set back, overlooking both the courtyard and a roof garden.
+The crisp detailing and minimalistic finishes create a clean Modernist aesthetic that evokes a sense of calm amidst the urban hustle.

-An extensive use of concrete in this new addition both complements and contrasts the existing church fabric, while original windows and bluestone footings have been reintegrated into the new building and landscape in considered ways.
+The new addition extensively uses concrete, which both complements and contrasts the existing church fabric.
+Original windows and bluestone footings have been thoughtfully reintegrated into the new building and landscape.

 The church itself has been stripped back to its core structural elements.
-By demolishing the apse and bricked archways, and inserting glazing instead, its formerly dark interior is flooded with light and celebrates the building’s historic beauty and volume.
+Demolishing the apse and bricked archways, and replacing them with glazing, floods the formerly dark interior with light, celebrating the building’s historic beauty and volume.

-Sustainable principles have been adopted throughout: skylights and internal windows allow natural light into internal spaces, reducing the need for artificial light; heat gain is controlled through canopies, double glazing and blinds; the courtyard allows continuous cross ventilation; and, the thermal mass of exposed ground slab, coupled with appropriate insulation, helps to regulate the internal environment in all seasons.
-The rooftop garden provides insulation, softening the exterior aspect and attracts wildlife in this urban location.
+Sustainable principles are evident throughout the design.
+Skylights and internal windows introduce natural light to internal spaces, reducing the need for artificial lighting.
+Canopies, double glazing, and blinds control heat gain, while the courtyard allows for continuous cross ventilation.
+The exposed ground slab’s thermal mass, combined with appropriate insulation, helps regulate the internal environment in all seasons.
+The rooftop garden not only insulates but also softens the exterior appearance and attracts wildlife to this urban oasis.

 Photography by Peter Bennetts